-Aside from isolating walls, floors, and the ceiling, you can also dampen the sound by adding some additional sound-absorbing materials around your drum kit.
-One of the simplest solutions is to go with thicked blankets and find a way to put them around your drum set.
+Aside from isolating floors, walls and ceiling, you can also dampen the sound by adding some additional sound-absorbing materials around your drum.
+One of the simplest solutions is to go with thick blankets and find a way to put them around your kit.
 You can always make custom DIY frames that will either hold these blankets or use any other kind of dampening material.

 You can create your absorber panels using a wooden frame, some kind of acoustic foam.
 If you’re using mineral wool or any other insulation material, you’ll need to secure it tightly with some kind of fabric going over it.
-When done properly, this solution works better than thick blankets around your drum set.
-But either way, you’ll need to surround the drum set in order to reduce the noise.
+When done properly, this solution works better than thick blankets around your drum.
+But either way, you’ll need to surround the kit in order to reduce the drum noise.

 Sound dampening riser